gmc-code/PC-microbit-micropython/docs/extra/utime_module.rst

         tick_max = utime.ticks_add(0, -1)
         print(tick_max)

-| Use for a dealine:
+| Use for a deadline:

 .. code-block:: python